 There are lots of gap year programs available where you can work in the rural communities of Nepal with ethical eco-tourism organisations.
 You will learn about local communities and get training to make you a useful participant.
 Provided is on going support which helps makes volunteering in Nepal unforgettable.

 "I think the whole programme as a whole was very well organised.
 I never had to worry because I felt like I was a part of a well planned placement where I could join in with the Nepali life as much as possible and always knew what I was doing" - Alice Foren, UK

 Nepal is a very welcoming destination for foreign travelers, you shouldn't have any problems with local people who are very respectful and polite.
 Please always buy travel insurance and if you are going off the beaten track or joining an adventure trek make sure your policy covers the activities.
 For emergencies in Nepal you can call 100 for police, 101 for the fire service or 102 for any medical emergencies

-View our Asia budget travel guide.
+View our Asia gap year guide.